Persistence Theatre

 CORE PRINCIPLE

-Feminism: The belief in political, economic, personal, and social equality for women*.
+Feminism: The belief in political, economic, personal, and social equity for women.

 CORE BELIEFS